-- A. Maintain memberships in national, state and regional electric power organizations and any other organization that may benefit NHEC in accordance with the provisions of the bylaws. - 1.
-The President/CEO or designee shall review such memberships and report annually to the Board of Directors. - NHEC in its discretion shall reimburse its employees and Directors for any professional association dues reasonably required to maintain that individual's professional standing within the field; (e.g. National Society of Engineers, American Institute of Certified Public Accountants (AICPA), Electric Cooperative Bar Association, etc.) - B. Establish a Charitable Giving Guideline that focuses on charitable activities and educational programs that enhance the general welfare of NHEC members and communities.
+- A. Maintain memberships in national, state and regional electric power organizations and any other organization that may benefit NHEC in accordance with Article XII of the Bylaws. - The President/CEO or designee shall review such memberships and report 1. annually to the Board of Directors and get the prior approval of the Executive Committee for membership in or support of any new organizations. - NHEC, in its discretion, shall reimburse its employees and Directors for any 2. professional association dues reasonably required to maintain that individual's professional standing within the field; (e.g. National Society of Engineers, American Institute of Certified Public Accountants (AICPA), Electric Cooperative Bar Association, etc.) - If equipment becomes available for donation, NHEC will first determine if its Β. employees are interested in purchasing the equipment for an appropriate value as set by the President/CEO.
+If equipment is still available after the employee offering, it may be donated to local, regional, national, or international nonprofit organizations or or programs supported by NRECA.